 - Hearth product manufacturers, dealers, affiliates, installers and recyclers - Participation by local dealers/installers is critical since they sell and install the new equipment, as well as communicate directly with consumers interested in changeouts.
 The regional HPBA affiliates are also helpful in identifying key stakeholders.

 - Public utilities - Changeouts also present a business opportunity for utilities, since there are stoves that burn gas or electricity.
 Improvements in air quality also help utilities that must meet attainment standards.

-- Banks and credit unions - The low interest loans that are among the potential incentives offered to participants provide financial institutions the opportunity to establish relationships with new customers.
+- Banks and credit unions - The low interest loans that are among the potential incentives offered to participants provide financial institutions with the opportunity to establish relationships with new customers.

-- Civic, professional and religious groups - Local civic, professional and religious groups are boosters of community improvements, and they can serve as gateways for reaching large constituencies through their memberships.
+- Civic, professional and religious groups - Local civic, professional and religious groups are boosters of community improvements and can serve as gateways for reaching large constituencies through their memberships.
 The Chamber of Commerce, hospital auxiliaries, Junior League, Kiwanis, Lions, Rotary and VFW are just a few examples of candidate community groups.

 - Nonprofits and advocacy groups - Every community has nonprofits and advocacy groups with missions that fall in line with the goals of a changeout program, whether it is reducing pollution, preventing asthma, saving energy or helping low-income residents.
 Examples include the American Lung Association, environmental groups and the United Way.

 If you approach these groups with a message that makes it clear how THEY will benefit, you can gain their support and enlist them as champions.
 Like you, they want what is best for the community.

 Clearly identifying funding must be a top priority from the start to cover program administration and costs associated with stove purchases, installations and disposal.
 The Success Stories section of this tool kit offers several examples of various funding sources found by other communities.